sitronlabs/ESPHome-Electric-Heater-Pilot/README.md

 ### Step 2: Configure Wi-Fi

-On first boot, the device will create a fallback hotspot:
+On first boot, the device will create a fallback hotspot.
-- **SSID**: `SLHA00045 Fallback Hotspot`
-- **Password**: (configured in secrets)

 Connect to this hotspot and use the captive portal to configure your Wi-Fi credentials.

 Alternatively, use the ESPHome Improv feature via serial or Bluetooth LE.